operasoftware/oex2nex/README.md

 * IF NOT, if there is the number 16, 48, or 128 somewhere in the file name, e.g., `pretty_icon_16px.png`, grab those.
 * IF NOT, grab the only icon and use that as the 128 icon.

-So if you notice that the icons aren't quite right in the generated NEX container, you should modify the manifest.json to point to the correct assetes.
+So if you notice that the icons aren't quite right in the generated NEX container, you should modify the `manifest.json` to point to the correct assets.

 ### JavaScript Parsing